ayalbir/sysmon/docs/development_log.md

 **What I did:**
 - Started working on the basic functionality of the SysMon tool.
 I looked online for examples of how to use `psutil` to fetch CPU, memory, and disk usage statistics.
 - Implemented a simple script that retrieves and prints the current CPU and memory usage to the console.

+---

+## [12-10-2025]

+**What I did:**
+- Added command-line argument parsing using the `argparse` library.
+This allows users to specify options like update interval and the number of bars for the usage display.